faeghehsardari/faeghehsardari.github.io/_news/announcement_5.md

 ---

-I have joined Microsoft as a Senior Applied Scientist
+I have joined Microsoft as a Senior Applied Scientist.